pablo-crotti/campusoul/README.md

 # 🎓 Campusoul API

 ## ℹ️ About
 Campusoul is an API developed as part of the ArchiOWeb course at HEIG-VD, specifically for the Media Engineering program.
 This API aims to provide a social networking platform for students, facilitating enriching social interactions within the campus.
+The API includes user management, interest management, image handling, matches, and messaging.

 ## 👥 Members
 - Bourgeois Kevin